 Ehrenfeld previously coached the offensive line at TSU for three seasons (1997-99), helping the Tigers capture back-to-back OVC championships in 1998 and 1999.
-Notably, four linemen from the 1999 team went on to play in the NFL.
+TSU was ranked number one in the OVC in rushing over those two seasons.
+Notably, four lineman from the 1999 team went on to play in the NFL.
+During his tenure at Tennessee Tech, he coached Frank Omiyale (Carolina Panthers), who became the first draft pick from the program in more than ten years.

-Following graduation, Ehrenfeld’s first coaching position was at TMI Academy as the offensive line coach.
 His first collegiate position was as a graduate assistant at the University of South Carolina, where he had the opportunity to coach the Gamecocks in the 1984 Gator Bowl.
-Since then, he has also coached at Austin Peay (1985-87, 95-96), Itawamba Community College (1988-89), Southeast Missouri State (1990-92), Eastern Michigan (1993-94), Alabama State (2000) and Bucknell (2001-02).